Unification Church of the United States: Criticisms of Moonie expression

-In 1989, the San Francisco Chronicle reported that members preferred to be called "Unificationists."
+In 1989, the San Francisco Chronicle reported that Unification Church members preferred to be called "Unificationists."
 The Washington Post reported that "Unification Church members are being advised no longer to accept the designation of 'Moonie,' and to declare any such nomenclature as indicative of a prejudiced view of the church."
 In 1989, the Chicago Tribune was picketed after referring to members as Moonies.
 Moon directed minister and civil rights leader James Bevel to form a protest by religious officials against the Chicago Tribune because of the newspaper's use of the word.
 Bevel handed out fliers at the protest which said: "Are the Moonies our new niggers?"

-In 1990, a position paper sent from the Unification movement to The Fresno Bee said: "We will fight gratuitous use of the 'Moonie' or 'cult' pejoratives.
+In 1990, a position paper sent from the Unification Church to The Fresno Bee said: "We will fight gratuitous use of the 'Moonie' or 'cult' pejoratives.
 We will call journalists on every instance of unprofessional reporting.
 We intend to stop distortions plagiarized from file clippings which propagate from story to story like a computer virus."
 In 1992, Michael Jenkins (who later became president of the Unification Church of the United States) commented: "Why, after so many years, should we now be taking such a stand to eliminate the term 'Moonie?'
 For me, it is a sign that the American Unification Church has come of age.
 We can no longer allow our founder, our members, and allies to be dehumanized and unfairly discriminated against. ...
 We are now entering a period of our history where our Church development and family orientation are strong enough that we can turn our attention toward ending the widespread misunderstanding about our founder and the Unification movement."

 In 1992, Unification movement member Kristopher Esplin told Reuters what is normally done if the word is seen in media sources: "If it's printed in newspapers, we will respond, write to the editor, that sort of thing."
 On an October 6, 1994 broadcast of Nightline, host Ted Koppel stated: "On last night's program ...I used the term 'Moonies'.
 This is a label which members of the Reverend Sun Myung Moon's Unification Church find demeaning and offensive, and I'd like to apologize for its use."

 In its entry on "Unification Church", the 2002 edition of The New York Times Manual of Style and Usage advised: "Unification Church is appropriate in all references to the Holy Spirit Association for the Unification of World Christianity, which was founded by the Rev. Sun Myung Moon.
 Do not use the disparaging Moonie(s)".
 Reuters, in its handbook for journalists, says: "'Moonie' is a pejorative term for members of the Unification Church.
 We should not use it in copy and avoid it when possible in direct quotations."

-In 2010, National Public Radio, in a story on "second generation" members, reported that they "bristle at the term 'Moonie'", while USA Today reported on "the folks who follow Rev. Sun Myung Moon (also known, to their dislike, as the Moonies)."
+In 2010, National Public Radio, in a story on Unification Church "second generation" members, reported that they "bristle at the term 'Moonie'", while USA Today reported on "the folks who follow Rev. Sun Myung Moon (also known, to their dislike, as the Moonies)."